Ficool

 Understanding a bit more about the circumstances, I activated the ability once more, a bit more certain this time.

-He stood there again, his light-formed body repeating the same movement over and over, his arms rising and falling with the sound of the ticking of the clock.
+It stood there again, its light-formed body repeating the same movement over and over, its arms rising and falling with the sound of the ticking of the clock.

 "Hmmm"